lucibus/lucibus/README.md

 ```

 ### Dependencies
+We need go version 1.5

+Also you have to set `GO15VENDOREXPERIMENT=1`

 We use `glide` to manage versioning.
 Please [refer to their docs](https://github.com/Masterminds/glide/)
 for how to update and install new packages properly.